Amazon union vote enters final stretch in watershed moment for U.S. labor

 Sanders, responding on Twitter, questioned why so much money has been spent to discourage union organizing for better pay, conditions and benefits.

-Reporting by Mike Spector in New York and Jeffrey Dastin in San Francisco; Editing by Lisa Shumaker
+Reporting by Mike Spector in New York and Jeffrey Dastin in San Francisco; Additional reporting by Nandita Bose in Washington; Editing by Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.